Why are My Hydrangea Leaves Turning Brown?

 Reason 7: Attack of Insects

-How to Avoid Attacks of Insects:
+How to Avoid Attacks by Insects:

 - Remove the large aphids and Japanese beetles by hand.